ReactionMechanismGenerator/RMG-database/databases/RMG_database/kinetics_groups/H_Abstraction/comments.rst

  +
 InChI=1/C3H6O/c1-2-3-4/h2-4H,1H3/ (external symmetry number = 1, spin multiplicity = 1)

+---
+523
+---
+ROH + .OO. --> HOO. + RO.

+This rate coefficient is an estimate from W.H.
+Green (personal communication).
+The pre-exponential factor has been divided by 2 (from 1e11 to 5e10), to account for the symmetry of .OO.
+The temperature range is estimated as 300-2000 K and the rank is assigned 1, so that this rate coefficient estimate will be used in all instances.
+This is simply an estimate; JDM and/or MRH will refine this value in the near future.

 ..
 [MRHCBSQB3RRHO] M.R.
 Harper (mrharper_at_mit_dot_edu or michael.harper.jr_at_gmail_dot_com)
 The geometries of all reactants, products, and the transition state were optimized using the CBS-QB3 calculations.
 The zero-point energy is that computed by the CBS-QB3 calculations.
 The frequencies were computed with B3LYP/CBSB7.